-The work in manufacturing is active and sometimes strenuous, but exceptional physical strength is not required.
+The work of the CNC Production Specialist is active and sometimes strenuous, but exceptional physical strength is not required.
 Prolonged standing is often necessary.
 Good physical condition, eyesight, and the ability to communicate are important.

-The manufacturing work environment may or may not be climate controlled.
+The CNC Production Specialist work environment may or may not be climate controlled.
 Job conditions may be noisy.
 The typical shop works a 40-hour work week with overtime as required.
 Many shops run multiple shifts.